Kazmirchuk/nats-tcl/CoreAPI.md

 Calling `connect` when the status is not `$nats::status_closed`, is no-op.<br/>
 Calling `ping` when the status is not `$nats::status_connected`, raises `ErrConnectionClosed`.<br/>
-Calling `disconnect` cancels all pending requests and pings as described in the table below.
+Calling `disconnect` cancels all pending requests and pings as described in the table below.<br/>
+After connection was lost, the server pool must be restored by calling `configure -servers` before attempting to `connect` again.

 Official NATS clients have a few more statuses:
 - They distinguish between `DISCONNECTED` (when initial connection attempts failed) and `CLOSED` (if the user called `close` or the connection was lost).
 I don't see any value in this, so both statuses correspond to `$nats::status_closed`.